top of page

 Empowering Farmers:

-Hackathons can provide farmers with access to cutting-edge technologies, improving their livelihoods and enabling them to make data-driven decisions.
+Hackathon can provide farmers with access to cutting-edge technologies, improving their livelihoods and enabling them to make data-driven decisions.

 Boosting Agricultural Productivity: